7 Best Running Shoes For Flat Feet in 2024

 - All shoes are purchased with our own funds to help us stay transparent and honest.

-- We go at least 30-50 miles in each pair before submitting our feedback.
+- We run at least 30-50 miles in each pair before submitting our feedback.
 We ensure that the flat footers among us - both with flexible and rigid flat feet - lead the wear testing to prioritise their requirements and discuss their real observations about these running shoes.

 - We slice these running shoes up in our lab to measure every imaginable parameter.
 Moreover, we set our gathered data side by side with the average values to have a qualitative analysis of each element of the shoes.